ctalk/my-demo-repository/README.md

 them from the DBMS by entering the following SQL queries from your favorite SQL front end.

-drop table bank_app.users;
+- drop table if exists bank_app.users;
-drop table bank_app.balances;
+- drop table if exists bank_app.balances;
-drop table bank_app.transactions;
+- drop table if exists bank_app.transactions;
-drop schema bank_app;
+- drop schema bank_app;

-This will cause the Bank App to re-create is schema and tables the next time it is run.
+This will cause the Bank App to re-create its schema and tables the next time it is run.

-Please remember to back up any existing data before re-creating the tables, if they contain actual bank records.
+Please remember to back up any existing data before re-creating the tables, if the tables contain actual bank records.

 #### Event Logging
-As describeded, the Bank App uses Log4j to log its operation to a file.
+As described, the Bank App uses Log4j to log its operations to a file.
 The file is located in the project root folder, and is named application.log.